What is ‘dark tourism’?

 Sophie is also known for writing about train travel both freelance and on her blog sophieontrack.com.

-Katherine is a history writer and researcher, and co-founder of Travel Darkly.
+Katherine is a history writer and co-founder of Travel Darkly.
 She completed an MA in History at the University of Bristol after first studying the subject at York.
 Her dissertation focused on seventeenth-century public executions – turns out that this is not always a suitable dinner party topic.
-She loves all old things, but her particular research interests include crime and punishment in early modern England, and the history of medicine and mental illness.
+She loves all old things, but her particular interests include crime and punishment in early modern England, and the history of medicine and mental illness.

 Katherine has written guides for museums, plays and GCSE History learning resources, and has been writing content for travel websites for several years.